 Good administrative staff with excellent customer service skills are vital to the effective operation of the Courts, Tribunals and other offices within Her Majesty's Courts and Tribunals Service (HMCTS).
 Most of the staff within HMCTS are employed in administrative roles.
-HMCTS embraces continuous improvement (CI) techniques to provide high standards of customer service
+HMCTS embraces Lean principles and continuous improvement techniques to provide high standards of customer service